 Italy is a popular study abroad destination in Europe, along the lines of France and Germany.
 Known to have a good quality education due to the presence of many top universities, it is one of the most affordable countries in Europe for studying as well as living.
 If you are a student, thinking about applying to Italy for higher studies, there is good news!
-You can apply and get admission to universities without IELTS.
+You can study in Italy without IELTS, which makes it easy to get admission to top Italian universities without thinking about IELTS.
 Read on to know how.

 Italian universities offer study programmes taught both in Italian and English.
 However, most English study programmes are available for postgraduate level, Master’s and PhD courses.
 Within some Italian universities, you may have the option to apply for degrees taught in Italian, but take the assignments and exams in English.